Urad Mongols

 The Urad originated in Hulun Buir.
 In early Qing dynasty, the group relocated to the present-day location of Urad grassland in Bayannur, Inner Mongolia.
 They were organized into three banners, Urad Front Banner, Urad Middle Banner and Urad Rear Banner, in 1648.
-Their famous leader Genghis Khan was a legendary general that conquered much of the world.
+Their leader Genghis Khan was a general that conquered much of the world.

+In the 1700's, several natural disasters occurred which devastated Urad herds and agriculture.
+Over 300 people were sold off by desperate families in order to make money for scarce food.
+Several Urad monasteries are associated with the "Mergen Tradition", the only Mongolian Buddhist sect that does uses Mongolian instead of Tibetan.